Mokopirirakau "Open Bay Islands"

 Interesting notes

-The Open Bay Island's gecko gets both its common and TAG names from the island group that it was initially discovered on.
+The Open Bay Island's gecko gets both its common and TAG names from the island group where it was first discovered.

 For many years it had been theorised that this species was likely to occur on the West Coast mainland, due to the shallowness between the Open Bay Islands, and the adjacent landmass.
 However, it wasn't until 2021 that this theory came to fruition, when a population was discovered in the mountain ranges to the east of Taumaka.